 Healthcare seems to be utilizing AI in its most evolved form.
 Any advances made in the medical field to harness this power could have far-reaching applications, too.
-Medical research is one of the biggest data-driven fields today, and the immense number of studies and large volume of cataloged patient data make it a natural fit to further develop deep learning machines to reach their highest potential.
+Medical research is one of the biggest data-driven fields today, and the immense number of studies and a large volume of cataloged patient data makes it a natural fit to further develop deep learning machines to reach their highest potential.

 However, a Google search for “AI in Healthcare” may be more misleading than it is accurate.
 Separating the exciting new discoveries from exaggerated assertions of medical breakthroughs is difficult, but worthwhile if the power of AI is ever to be properly harnessed and maximized for patient care.

 In 2015, the healthcare industry worldwide was estimated at a little over $7 trillion in annual worldwide spending, and according to Deloitte, that number could potentially reach $8.734 trillion by 2020.
 The Center for Medicare and Medicaid Services also reported in 2016 that the average American spent $10,345 on healthcare annually, and a cancer diagnosis can inflate that cost considerably.